Babinci/cypher-arena-ai-agent/cypher_arena_endpoints.md

         "id": 1,
         "item1": "apple",
         "item2": "orange",
-        "tags": [],          // List of associated tags (currently not populated by agent endpoints) "ratings": []        // List of associated ratings (currently not populated by agent endpoints) }
+        "tags": [],              // List of associated tags (currently not populated by agent endpoints) "ratings": [],           // List of associated ratings (currently not populated by agent endpoints) "vector_embedding": null // Or a base64 string if requested and available }
       // ... more pairs
     ]